 “Things haven’t been going great lately, I’m going through a lot.
-Can you check in with me once a day to make sure I’m taking care of myself?
-If you want, I can check in with you, too.”
+Can you check in on me every few days to make sure I’m taking care of myself?
+If you want, I can check in on you, too.”

 Even if you don’t know what you need, being direct is helpful for you and the other person.
 The people who care about you probably want to know how to help you.

 If you’re feeling hopeless or thinking about harming yourself, it’s important to get help.
 24/7 crisis support is available.